Problem

 Read More

-Topics: CFD, Industrial ventilation, Power Plants
+Industrial ventilation,

 Controlling the pressure drop (Pd) across the openings when designing a natural or mechanical ventilation system for a power generation plant is central to ensuring it works effectively.